 We recognise the huge influence of dietary choice and food production methods on habitat degradation and carbon emissions, often outweighing the costs of travel itself.
 In 2018, we introduced a “meat-free day” to each of our tours, reducing carbon emissions from food consumed per person by around 15%.
 We have developed a detailed food procurement policy whereby we can audit our own catering across various sustainability criteria, including carbon emissions.
 We will use this to plan, measure and implement reduction strategies and targets.

-We also teamed up with Molino de Guadalmesí a local hub for eco-consciousness, thinking globally and acting locally.
-On our trips you can enjoy sustainably-sourced produce from their organic, wildlife-friendly farm here in The Straits.
+On our trips you can enjoy sustainably-sourced produce from organic, wildlife-friendly farms and huertas here in The Straits.
 We work in partnership to offer visitors an experience around food choice and how positive change can help our wildlife and the wider environment.

 Marisma 21 is an organisation devoted to the restoration of the salt marshes in the Bay of Cadiz, on the south-western coast of Spain.
 They use artisanal salt production methods to aid the recovery and revitalisation of this important ecological area.
 This not only ensures the maintenance of the macro-flora in the salt pans – an important food source for migratory waders – but also enhances the local environment for aquatic salt-loving species.